 A'Lelia eventually leased the building to the city, which installed a series of health clinics.
 But in 1941, the townhouse, which by then belonged to the city, was torn down and became the Countee Cullen Branch of the New York Public Library.

-Today scaffolding covers the facade of the library, and the street sign at the corner of W 136th Street and Malcolm X Boulevard is the only physical reminder of the magnificent building that once stood nearby: last year it was renamed Madam C. J. & A'Lelia Walker Place.
+Today scaffolding covers the facade of the library, and the street sign at the corner of W 136th Street and Lenox Avenue is the only physical reminder of the magnificent building that once stood nearby: last year it was renamed Madam C. J. & A'Lelia Walker Place.